awsdocs/aws-cpp-developer-guide/doc_source/using-service-client.rst

 -----------------------------------

-The following code shows how to pass credentials to the ``Aws::MakeShared`` function and create a client by using one of the credential providers in the ``Aws::Auth`` namespace:
+The following code shows how to pass credentials to the ``Aws::MakeShared`` function and create a client by using one of the credential providers in the ``Aws::Auth`` namespace.

 .. code-block:: cpp